The Office: A Tool For Talent

 However, this ideal comes with some hurdles for office design and build companies, the biggest of which is a client justifying the expense of an office move and/or redesign.
 This again requires a shift in thought process – to view the opportunity of what the business can get out of its people, just by providing the right type of environment for them.

-For businesses about to embark on that new search or who want to ensure their workplace is beneficial to their staff and their recruitment and retention drive, Tom has some words of advice: “Quite often people are automatically drawn to what doesn’t work about the space.
-It’s too hot, too dark, whatever.
-There are always positives in the existing space and enhancing those, is usually an easier win than trying to start from scratch”.
+For businesses about to embark on that new search or who want to ensure their workplace is beneficial to their staff and their recruitment and retention drive, remember that people will always be automatically drawn to what doesn’t work about a space.
+It’s too hot, too dark, its too stiff.
+There are always positives in the existing space and enhancing those, is usually an easier win than trying to start from scratch.

-So, the message to all businesses thinking of making the upgrade is: talk to staff from day one and work out what works and what doesn’t in the current space.
+So, the message to all businesses thinking of upgrading their office – talk to your people from day one and work out what works and what doesn’t in the current space.
 Those simple steps can put you on the path to a happier and more productive workforce – and who wouldn’t want to see those gains?